PlacidPenguin/PlacidPenguin.github.io/README.md

 1. Navigate down to the year and month that you want from the [content](content/) folder.
  ***Note: if you're making a rant for a month that doesn't exist yet.
 You will create the folder for the month when you make the new file. i.e., follow step 2 below and then name your file ```/newMonth/fileName.md``` for example, ```/may/government_employees_are_lazy.md```***
 2. Create a new file and name it with the ```.md``` extension.
-3. Copy and paste the follow:
+3. Copy and paste, into the new file, the following:
 ```
 ---
 layout: page